WIORWorkshop/WIO-R-WORKSHOP-2017/README.md

 In the meantime, we will continue to update the course GitHub repository with new materials.
 Please forward any comments to Joseph Maina on <joseph.mbui@mq.edu.au> or to WIOMSA on <secretary@wiomsa.org>.

-The folder 'Scripts' has all R files, which are heavily annotated The folder 'Rmd' and 'HTML' contains R Markdown (pdf like) and 'HTML' files respectively TO download entire repository, select the green 'clone or download' tab and save as zip file.
+The folder 'Scripts' has all R files, which are heavily annotated.

+The folder 'Rmd' and 'HTML' contains R Markdown (pdf like) and 'HTML' files respectively.

+To download entire repository, select the green 'clone or download' tab and 'Download Zip'.